timbusovsky/timbusovsky/README.md

 -->

 Hello!
 My name is Tim and I graduated the Part Time Bootcamp at Tech Elevator in April 2024.
 I have been working on a command line application that allows a user to log words and their definitions for their specific account.
 The application is written in Java and connects to a database written in SQL.

+I have also created a full stack web application that  that allows a user to enter a Taylor Swift Friendship Bracelet acronym into a text field input, and returns the album title, song title, and lyrics that the input acronym corresponds to.
+The page background color also changes to reflect the predominant color for each respective album era.
+Backend written in SQL and Java using pgadmin, IntelliJ IDEA., and Spring.
+Frontend written in HTML, CSS, and JavaScript using Visual Studio Code and Vue.js.
+Both the server and client code are publically available at github.com/timbusovsky/TSFBD and github.com/timbusovsky/TSFBD-Client.